 #5.
 Salt Dough Ornaments

-Make up a batch of salt dough and let your toddler mold it into fun shapes.
+One of the most popular winter crafts for toddlers is to make up a batch of salt dough and then let your toddler transform it into fun shapes.

 #6.
 Paper Heart Penguin

-These Love Heart Penguins from Craftymorning.com are simple to make using some construction paper and stick on googly eyes!
+These Love Heart Penguins from Crafty Morning are simple to make using some construction paper and stick on googly eyes!

 You could make other characters too including Santa, Reindeer, Snowman, Polar Bear and use cotton wool balls to make soft woolly finishes.